ctnava/rxtechnotes/1_duties_law.md

 ## Pharmacy Personnel

-Pharmacists rely on pharmacy technicians as support staff to assist with essential tasks that do not require the doctor's skill or expertise.
+Pharmacists rely on pharmacy technicians as support staff to assist with essential tasks that do not require the pharmacist's skill or expertise.

 ### Pharmacy Clerk/ Assistant